appy-one/acebase/README.md

 In additional to the already available binary, SQL Server, SQLite, IndexedDB and LocalStorage backends, it's also possible to roll your own custom storage backend, such as MongoDB, MySQL, WebSQL etc. To do this, all you have to do is write a couple of methods to get, set, remove and query data within a transactional context.
 The only prerequisite is that your used database provider is able to execute queries, or provides some other way to iterate through record entries without having to load them all into memory at once.
 (Firebase won't do because it can't do that)

-The example below shows how to implement a ```CustomStorage``` class that uses the browser's LocalStorage, but you can use anything you'd want.
-For example, it's easy to change the code below to use [Ionic's Storage API](https://github.com/ionic-team/ionic-storage) instead.
+The example below shows how to implement a ```CustomStorage``` class that uses the browser's `LocalStorage`, but you can use anything you'd want.
+It's easy to change the code below to use any other database provider like MongoDB, PostgreSQL, MySQL etc.

 NOTE: The code below is similar to the implementation of `AceBase.WithLocalStorage`